Study the Past

 - Spinoza

-• Warning signals that can trigger an implementation intention
+- Warning signals that can awaken you

 The History Review Form, provides a format to study the unfolding pattern of internal states and external events that led to a first lapse.
 Your history probably includes several different kinds of sequences that have lead to a first lapse.
-For this exercise please choose one that you judge to be urgent, or one that has an obvious sequential pattern.

 Instructions for completing the History Review:

-1. For the first field in this form, see if you can remember and reconstruct an episode during which you had intended to control your incentive use and subsequently lapsed.
+- For the first field in this form, see if you can remember and reconstruct an episode during which you had intended to control your incentive use and subsequently lapsed.
 We are interested in the details of how events and your reactions to them unfolded over time, and to develop hypotheses about what caused what.
-Please use playscript style for this—that is, write it so naive actors would be able to reproduce the scene from your narrative [voice over's describing thoughts and feelings are encouraged].
+Please use play-script style for this—that is, write it so naive actors would be able to reproduce the scene from your narrative [voice over's describing thoughts and feelings are encouraged].

-After you have completed the history review, please read it over and make some notes in the Historical Research Section.
+After you have completed the history review, please read it over and make some notes in the Historical Research Worksheet .
 You will have two more opportunities to review this episode.
 Each time you do you may access more information, please make note of as much of it as you can.
-We are seeking to develop a rich, nuance understanding of how and where you leave your path of greatest advantage and begin following the path that leads to relapse.
+We are seeking to develop a rich, nuanced understanding of how and where you leave your path of greatest advantage and begin following the path that leads to relapse.
 We are also interested in discovering the specific moments when you must exercise your will, if you miss the chance the opportunity may be lost.

 Dissociative imagery refers to the detached perspective—viewing your experience from an external, objective perspective—such as, watching a movie in which a representation of you is on screen, so from your seat in the audience, watching the movie, you would be able to see your face on the screen.
 For this exercise, you are watching the movie of yourself in the high-risk situation.
 Create a vivid representation of the physical and social environment.
 Consider what makes the situation high risk.
 Observe your actions and responses from my perspective as the psychologist who knows your core motivation and is rooting for you to do what it takes to get it.
 You may also may experiment with a coach's perspective shouting out ideas and suggestions from your corner.
 Notice how different coping responses look as they are executed.
 In the Historical Research Section, note any additional information that comes to you and any understandings about cause-and-effect, possible coping responses, and especially cues you can use as warning signals.